 Create a weekly “log-off” routine: Pick a day in a week or a time slot during the day that would be specifically allocated to family/friends/me time.
 Make sure to communicate this to your colleagues and superiors, so they will not expect you to pick up a call or come to your workplace.
 Sticking to this routine will ensure you will not be interrupted from whatever you do in this time slot.
 Remember: people learn over time!

 Stay away from technology: With mobile phones and other devices right at out finger tips, it is hard to completely log out and rest.
 Respect and treasure the time you get to spend with your family and preferably keep your phone away.
 Try limiting television time and avoid the “distractors” such as computer games.
 They will not be there for you, so make a choice!

 Acting upon the tips above will help you to carve up some family time in your schedule and optimize your work process.
-Download our action plan template that will help you to time your efforts and to manage progress.

 Remember to reassess and adjust it to suit your present needs regularly.